jagrut-sharma/Guess-my-number/README.md

 The score will keep decreasing with each wrong guess.

-For playing agin click on Again! button and you will keep playing again.
+For playing again click on Again! button and game will begin again with highscore intact.

 _Made using HTML, CSS and Vanilla JS_